The sales process in the medical device field is a long and strenuous journey, but being able to close the deal will always be worth the grind.

 When it comes to competitor knowledge, almost anything you need to know can be found online in one way or another.
 Big companies like Stryker have websites dedicated to educating surgeons on the features and benefits of all their devices.

-EBM has been proven to decrease costs in hospitals and increase overall quality of patient care.
+EBM has been proven to decrease costs in hospitals and increase the overall quality of patient care.
 If you’re able to associate your product with the achievement of these goals, your prospect will see the value in what you have to offer.

 Get technical!
 Never hesitate to reference your device’s clinical trials.
-Among all the decision makers in a hospital, the physician is most concerned with how and why your medical device is going to help his practice.
+Among all the decision-makers in a hospital, the physician is most concerned with how and why your medical device is going to help his practice.

-Training videos and illustrated surgical techniques are great collateral to show surgeons.
+For example, training videos and illustrated surgical techniques are great collateral to show surgeons.

 Don’t be afraid to get your medical device into the surgeon’s hands.
 Being a device rep means you play a pivotal role when it comes to representation in the operating room.
 Although you may feel confident, your device isn’t sold until your prospect is happy and paying the bill.

 You can get your device into the OR (operating room) after showing your prospect your device in a meeting or two.
-This is a great step to move your deal forward, however keep in mind that it may take up to 10 meetings for the surgeon to feel comfortable using the device on upcoming patients.
+This is a great step to move your deal forward.
+However, keep in mind that it may take up to 10 meetings for the surgeon to feel comfortable using the device on upcoming patients.
 Continue to reinforce the value in the product with every meeting and your prospect will be willing to give it a true trial.

 Once an established case is set for your device, you’ll need to register with the hospital’s vendor credentialing system.
 They will issue you a temporary badge while you’re following up with the surgery scheduler to confirm the date of the operation.